 Harmon was fond of saying, “A playground now will be a playground forever, for land is the one thing that does not perish.
 And children will play!”
 He established a national and worldwide park system that was so named, “Harmon Playgrounds,” which included playgrounds and recreational fields in 36 states across the nation.

-In 1926, Harmon created the Harmon Award for distinguished achievements among African Americans in eight different fields: literature, music, fine arts, business and industry, science and innovation, education, religious service, and race relations.
+As one of the greatest and most humane sellers of real estate in the history of the land, Harmon inaugurated the Harmon Award in 1926 for distinguished achievements among African Americans in eight different fields: literature, music, fine arts, business and industry, science and innovation, education, religious service, and race relations.
 Award recipients included Archibald John Motley Jr., Claude McKay, Countee Cullen, James Weldon Johnson, Langston Hughes, Laura Wheeler Waring, and Walter Francis White, and was best known for its impact on African American art of the Harlem Renaissance, with works by Richmond Barthé, Lois Mailou Jones, Augusta Savage first exhibited at the Smithsonian Institution in 1944, where the opening ceremony was attended by First Lady Eleanor Roosevelt, United States Vice President Henry Wallace, Howard University President Mordecai Wyatt Johnson, pioneering doctor and scientist Charles Drew, and writer and scholar Alain Locke.

 In 1927, John D. Rockefeller began campaigning for the “self-financing of education” and gained support from Harmon who created business-like loans, known today as the student loan, where character and group responsibility were used as the basis for credit.
 This effectively transformed the economics of college to depend on students’ payments.

-Upon his death, it was discovered that Harmon was the mysterious benefactor of lore, Jedediah Tingle, who, over his lifetime, donated to thousands of nonprofits to “carry on a mission to bring smiles and tender thoughts to the great in heart in high and low places, to comfort and cheer those who do exceptional things or suffer.”
+Upon his death, it was revealed in the New York Times that Harmon was also the mysterious benefactor of lore, Jedediah Tingle, who made thousands of generous financial gifts on an anonymous basis.
+Robert’s great, great grandfather, Harmon, once announced publicly that he was carrying on the “eternal mission” of his great-grandfather “to bring smiles and tender thoughts to the great in heart in high and low places, to comfort and cheer those who do exceptional things or suffer.”